Life after spinal cord injury can require a lot of changes, but that doesn’t necessarily mean your quality of life will decline.

 Now that you understand how spinal cord injury can affect your quality of life, let’s go over effective ways to cope.

 These 5 actions will help boost your mental, emotional, and physical health.

-Setting aside time in the morning to meditate and practice mindfulness can help you be more present-minded, accept yourself exactly as you are, and move forward.
+Setting aside time daily to meditate and practice mindfulness can help you be more present-minded, accept yourself exactly as you are, and move forward.